James Delamere Lafferty

 James Delamere Lafferty (April 28, 1849 – July 29, 1920) was a Canadian physician and politician.
-Lafferty served as Registrar for the Northwest Territories Medical Ordinance regulator to professionalize the practice of medicine. he was actively involved in establishing the College of Physicians and Surgeons of Alberta and the Canadian Medical Association's Alberta Division, which was later known as the Alberta Medical Association.
+Lafferty served as Registrar for the Northwest Territories Medical Ordinance regulator to professionalize the practice of medicine.
+He was actively involved in establishing the College of Physicians and Surgeons of Alberta and the Canadian Medical Association's Alberta Division, which was later known as the Alberta Medical Association.
 He served one term as the fifth mayor of Calgary from January 1890 to January 1891.

 Early life

-Lafferty was born in Perth, Ontario in 1849 and attended local schools.
+Lafferty was born in Perth, Canada West, in 1849 and attended local schools.
 He had seven brothers and four sisters.
 Three of his brothers became physicians, and his brother Tom became a lawyer and moved to Calgary, Alberta.

 Education

 He worked as deputy registrar of titles in Kingston to finance his further education.
 He graduated from Queen's University medical school in 1871.
 Lafferty practised medicine for a year in Perth before becoming a senior resident at Ward Island hospital (later Bellevue Hospital) in New York City and at the New York Eye and Ear Infirmary.
 Lafferty next took a post-graduate course at St Bartholomew's Hospital in London, England.